 Extending the content area using calc(...)

-Most website layouts use a .content
+Most website layouts use a .content1 class with a fixed max-width to keep

 text content readable on larger screens.
 The area grows from mobile viewport

-sizes up to some maximum, usually around 768px
+sizes up to some maximum, usually around 768px.
+While this is perfect for text

 content, other elements, like images, benefit from more width.